Neats29/neats29.github.io/source/start-here/index.md

 My name is Anita and I’m currently a [feral free agent](https://www.visakanv.com/blog/feral-free-agents/).

 At the end of 2021 I left my software engineering role after getting burnt out.
-Although I have done almost a decade of inner work, the burnout was a huge catalyst to help me heal.
+Although I have done many years of inner work, the burnout was a huge catalyst to help me heal.
 I had the freedom to really dive deep into some of the work I had started in previous years.
 It was a year of profound self-discovery and breakthrough.

 <h1 style="font-size: 1.4em;">Somatic sessions</h1>